-The advanced passive infrared software engine is locked into the device and cannot be changed.
-This software provides all of the algorithms and processing functions required for motion detection-Refer to product specification for the Z8FS040 ZMOTION MCU for more details on the operation of this software.
+The ZMOTION Engine is locked into the device and cannot be changed.
+This software provides all of the algorithms and processing functions required for motion detection.
+Refer to the ZMOTION Detection and Control Product Specification (PS0285) for more details about the operation of this software.